Giovanni Mercati: Biography

 Pope Pius XI created him Cardinal-Deacon of S. Giorgio in Velabro in the consistory of 15 June 1936, in advance of his appointment three days later, on 18 June, as librarian and archivist of the Holy Roman Church.
 Mercati was one of the cardinal electors who participated in the 1939 papal conclave, which elected Pope Pius XII.
 During the early years of World War II, the Cardinal, a known opponent of Fascism, was protected and supported by a number of émigré scholars from Germany.
 From 1951 to 1952, he served as camerlengo of the Sacred College of Cardinals.
 A prolific writer and great humanist, he understood Aramaic and the intricacies of racing automobiles and rocketry; he was even called the "most learned prelate to be elevated to the sacred purple" in a century.
 He was also once quoted as saying, "I'm always ready to learn".

 Cardinal Mercati died from a heart attack in Vatican City, at the age of 90.
 He is buried in his cardinal's church of San Giorgio in Velabro in Rome.

+Selected writings

+His full bibliography counts 428 entries.
+The complete list of his writings, with full bibliographical and thematic indexes, has been published by Augusto Campana in:

+The following is a selection of his writings.